7 Ways Bipolar Disorder Manifests in Women

 Individuals with bipolar disorder are at higher risk of alcohol and/or drug abuse.

 In bipolar disorder, mania reduces one’s inhibitions.
 Alcohol and certain drugs have the same effect.
-People often consume alcohol or recreational drugs to cope with the emotional discomfort brought about by their mental condition.
+Some people consume alcohol or recreational drugs to cope with the emotional discomfort brought about by their mental condition.
 As such, bringing them together can further decrease a person’s inhibitions which can lead to risky behaviors and regrettable consequences.

 Research also shows that bipolar disorder contributes to substance use.
-Conversely, substance use triggers changes in brain function and structure that can lead to mental disorders.
+Conversely, substance use may trigger changes in brain function and structure that can lead to mental disorders.

-Essentially, experiencing bipolar disorder and substance use together can cause longer-lasting symptoms and a poor response to treatment.
+Essentially, mixing substance use with bipolar disorder can cause longer-lasting symptoms and a poorer response to treatment.

 ADHD often co-exists in people with bipolar disorder.
-This can be characterized by inattention, where the person finds it difficult to sustain focus, is forgetful, distractible, has trouble managing time and/or organizing tasks, and lacks proper planning.
+This can be characterized by inattention, where the person finds it difficult to sustain focus, is forgetful, distractible, and has trouble managing time and/or organizing tasks.

 It can also manifest as hyperactive symptoms, characterized by restlessness, fidgetiness, excessive talkativeness, completing other people’s sentences, or difficulty waiting their turn.